-I absolutely adore this carrot and quinoa salad of mine - it’s bursting with flavour, filling, healthy and low in calories.
+I absolutely adore this carrot and quinoa salad - it’s bursting with flavour, filling, healthy and low in calories.
 It’s a perfect salad to take with you to work.

 It is full of protein-rich ingredients – soybeans, quinoa and chickpeas – which all make you feel full without having to eat too much.